Marientina Gotsis, M.F.A.

 Work Phone: 213.740.3159

-Gotsis has eighteen years of experience as a designer and technologist.
-Formerly the Media Lab Manager for the Interactive Media Division (IMD), Gotsis managed technology infrastructure, oversaw research development and directed several IMD research projects.
-Prior to being at IMD, she taught art, design, animation and programming courses at the USC Roski School of Fine Arts, Harold Washington College, Columbia College Chicago, and Northeastern Illinois University.
-She began her career managing a startup internet servive provider (ISP) company and providing various creative and technical consulting services for local newspapers moving to digital production.
-She worked for production companies, such as Quicksilver Associates and Simmonet Marketing to design and develop materials for private companies such as Accenture, Blue Cross/Blue Shield, Young Presidents Organization, government organizations such as the City of Santa Monica and not-for-profits such as the Make-A-Wish Foundation.
-She provided network engineering support for creative firms, such as Florian Architects, Common Knowledge Communications and Bauhaus and collaborated with educators at Tulane University, Great Northern Way Campus and the National Museum of Mexican Art.
+She has worked for production companies, (Quicksilver Associates, Simmonet Marketing) to design and develop materials for private companies, such as Accenture, Blue Cross/Blue Shield, Young Presidents Organization, government organizations, such as the City of Santa Monica and Marin Country and not-for-profits, such as the Make-A-Wish Foundation.
+She provided network engineering support for creative firms, such as Florian Architects, Common Knowledge Communications, and Bauhaus, and collaborated with educators at Tulane University, Great Northern Way Campus, and the National Museum of Mexican Art.

-She holds a B.F.A. in Photo/Film/Interactive Media and an M.F.A. in Electronic Visualization from the Electronic Visualization Laboratory (EVL) at the University of Illinois at Chicago (UIC) where she was a research assistant on large-scale computing efforts for networked virtual reality (VR) sponsored by the National Science Foundation.
-She is vice president of Choreo Theatro Company and advisor to The Lavender Effect.
+Gotsis holds a BFA in Photography/Film/Interactive Media and an MFA in Electronic Visualization from the Electronic Visualization Laboratory (EVL) at the University of Illinois at Chicago (UIC) where she was a research assistant on large-scale computing efforts for networked virtual reality (VR) sponsored by the National Science Foundation.
+She also received training in French language and literature and pre-Columbian art history.
+Gotsis has completed additional professional formal and informal training in statistics, psychology, research ethics, public health, and neuroscience.